 Your Employment Rights: A Guide for Workers

-Employment law sets mediates relationship between companies and their workers.
-There are many different aspects to this relationship and, unfortunately, many different ways it can go wrong.
-Click on the links below to find about more about your rights and protections in each area of employment.
+Employment law mediates the relationship between companies and their workers.
+There are many aspects to this relationship and, unfortunately, many ways it can go wrong.

-For more information on at-will employment, including how to determine if you are not an at-will employee, please see these articles, or watch the video linked below:
+For more information on at-will employment, including how to determine if you are not an at-will employee, please see these articles.

 We all work for at least one reason — to get paid.
 However, a lot of us don’t understand the laws that regulate our wages and the hours we work.
 So, where do these regulations come from?